A1dos-Creations/STL/README.md

 > What are it's benefits?
 >
 STL allows students to access required and necesary school resuources quickly to ensure a smooth learning experience with as little destractions as possible.

+# About
+Take control of your academic life with this game-changing Chrome extension.
+Effortlessly access your school portals, organize assignments with custom tasks, and add personalized portals for quick, easy access to the resources you need.
+Built with students in mind, it’s designed to simplify your daily routine and keep you ahead of the curve.

 # What's next?
 Next, I am hoping to add a destraction blocker that will be active during school hours.
 I am also hoping to add an 'auto sign-in' option for select school portals.
 Users would have the ability to opt-out and delete their information with the click of a button.